daler/docker-rw2019/slides/slides.md

 **Explanation**

-- after creating a local directory `results`, mount it to the container's `/tmp` directory
+- create a local directory `results`

+- mount it to the container's `/tmp` directory

 - `bash -c` means "commands are to be read from the following string"

 - samtools output redirects to a file in `/tmp`, which is mapped to the local directory `results`.

-- since the redirect `>` happens in the command executed by bash inside the container, we use container-appropriate paths.
+- `>` is executed by bash inside the container so we use container-appropriate paths.

 - On Linux, **user/group ownership of created files is `root`**

 ---